 I know I’m far from alone in dreading what this next year will bring, what wild varieties of hatred will be directed at marginalized people.
 But for this short while, I want to forget about trepidation.
 I want to push that hatred to the side.
 Instead, I want to celebrate, with delight and wonder, these 56 novels, collections, and memoirs, all of which are publishing in 2020.

 About the methodology: these are 2020 books by women and nonbinary writers of color that I personally happen to be excited about.
 It’s one list, inevitably incomplete.
 (If you see a book missing, please feel very welcome to post about it on social media, preorder it from your local bookstore, request it from your library, or, perhaps, all of the above.)
-Also incomplete is the term “of color,” a flawed, complicated label with varied and ever-changing valences in and outside of the U.S. Finally, I love reading poetry, and such books of poetry are coming up in 2020—Natalie Diaz!
+Also incomplete is the term “of color,” a flawed, complicated label with varied and ever-changing valences in and outside of the U.S.—and one increasingly supplanted by the less generalizing “Black, Indigenous, and people of color,” or BIPOC.
+Finally, I love reading poetry, and such books of poetry are coming up in 2020—Natalie Diaz!
 Danez Smith!
 Monica Sok!—but I’m not as aware of what’s forthcoming from poets, so I’ve limited myself to prose.

 Here you go.
 It’s 2020 now: there’s so much to look forward to.

 Zora Neale Hurston, Hitting a Straight Lick with a Crooked Stick